PallaDurga27/Food_Finder/README.md

-# 🍽️ FoodFinder – Smart Restaurant Discovery App
+# 🍽️ FoodFinder – Smart Restaurant

 **FoodFinder** is a responsive web application that helps users discover nearby restaurants, explore menus, and find the best food deals based on their preferences.
 It offers a clean, fast, and modern user interface to improve user experience.